PalisadoesFoundation/talawa-docs/docs/internships/gsoc/ideas.md

 8. **Possible Mentors:**
    1. Tasneem Koushar - @tasneemkoushar (Primary)/Dominic Mills - @DMills27 (Primary)
    2. Shannika Jackson - @bonnie-23 (Secondary)
 9.  **Difficulty:** Medium
 10. **Impact Definition:** Risky/Exploratory

+### AI Powered Automated Testing

+1. **Description:** This project idea aims to implement AI-powered testing automation for both Talawa-Admin and Talawa-API, encompassing test case generation, dynamic test suite optimization, and production environment testing.
+By leveraging artificial intelligence, the goal is to enhance the efficiency, accuracy, and adaptability of the testing process, ensuring robust and reliable performance.
+2. **Expected Outcomes:**
+   1. _Test Case Generation:_
+      1. Identify and integrate AI tools or frameworks capable of generating test cases based on code changes and requirements.
+      2. Utilize AI algorithms to comprehend code modifications and automatically generate relevant test scenarios.
+      3. Explore tools for AI-assisted test case generation.
+   2. _Dynamic Test Suite Optimization:_
+      1. Implement an AI-driven solution to dynamically optimize the test suite based on code changes.
+      2. Utilize machine learning models to identify test cases that need prioritization or skipping based on the impact of code modifications.
+      3. Ensure efficient resource utilization by dynamically adjusting the test suite.
+   3. _Production Environment Testing:_
+      1. Develop an automated testing pipeline tailored for the production environment.
+      2. Leverage AI to simulate real-world scenarios and user interactions, ensuring a production-like testing environment.
+      3. Implement AI algorithms to identify and prioritize critical test cases for the production environment.
+3. **Reference:**
+   1. Non-profit organizations using Talawa may have budget constraints and limited computing resources.
+Consider open-source solutions and external sources that require minimal configuration and cost for AI-powered testing.
+It is essential to design the solution keeping in mind the resource limitations of the target user base.
+   2. We have been investigating products such as:
+      1. Diffblue Cover
+      2. Parasoft
+      3. TestPilot
+4. **Repos to Update:** Talawa-API, Talawa-Admin
+5. **Skills Required:** Code stacks related to repos above.
+See introduction section.
+6. **Depends on Project:** N/A
+7. **Project Size:** 175
+8. **Possible Mentors:** TBD
+9.  **Difficulty:** Medium
+10. **Impact Definition:** Risky/Exploratory